Index | 1 | 2 | 3 | 4 | 5 | 6 | 7 | 8 | 9 | 10 | 11 | 12 | 13 | 14 | 15 | 16 | 17 | 18 | 19 | 20 | 21 | 22 | 23 | 24

-An old Academy buddy of Scully's asks her and Mulder to consult on a case he is having trouble with - but when Mulder suggests that the seemingly impossible murders are being carried out by a hundred-year old cannibalistic mutant who attacks on a regular 30-year cycle, their help is no longer welcome.
-With the help of the cop who investigated the killer in the 1960s, they are able to apprehend the killer.
+An old Academy buddy of Scully's (Donal Logue) asks her and Mulder to consult on a case he is having trouble with, but when Mulder suggests that the seemingly impossible murders are being carried out by a hundred-year old cannibalistic mutant who attacks on a regular 30-year cycle, their help is no longer welcome.
+With the help of the cop who investigated their suspect in the 1960s, they are able to apprehend the killer.

 - Anthropomorphic Personification: Frank Briggs speculates that Tooms is some kind of personification of all of the worst, most evil impulses of humanity given human form.

-- By the Lights of Their Eyes: Tooms's eyes turn yellowish when he contemplate his future prey.
+- By the Lights of Their Eyes: Tooms's eyes turn yellowish when he contemplates his future prey.

 - Comfort Food: Mulder and Scully are seen carrying a snack bar and a pack of sunflower seeds after Colton's team releases Tooms due to him "passing" the polygraph test.